-Distance learning at OUM doesn’t mean distant learning.
-Physician mentors and academic advisers lend guidance during the online preclinical phase, and the OUM Student Association (OUMSA) connects students with one another.
+Clinical mentors and academic advisors lend guidance during the online pre-clinical phase, and the OUM Student Association (OUMSA) connects students with one another.
 Additionally, students may draw from a variety of programs to boost their fund of knowledge.

-While academic advisers help students navigate the preclinical coursework, physician mentor, who typically reside in the student’s community, offer support and first-hand clinical guidance beginning with the system-based modules, and potentially throughout the remainder of the student’s medical education.
+While academic advisors help students navigate the pre-clinical coursework, the clinical mentor, who typically reside in the student’s community, offer support and first-hand clinical guidance beginning with the system-based modules, and potentially throughout the remainder of the student’s medical education.
 They do not teach case content or biomedical theory, but offer clinical experience and advice relevant to the student’s current system-based module.
 In short, mentors act as a guide, coach, and student assessment aid.
-Physician mentors:

 - explain the career paths — personal, professional, scientific — and the ethical aspects of life as physicians;